bigchaindb/bigchaindb/docs/server/source/appendices/log-rotation.md

  - `bigchaindb-errors.log`
  - `bigchaindb-benchmark.log`

-Default location for these log files is: `$HOME/.bigchaindb-monit/logs`
+These log files are created by default in the directory from you run `bigchaindb start`, if you are using `monit` the default directory is: `$HOME/.bigchaindb-monit/logs`

-The logs for BigchainDB server are rotated when any of the above mentioned file exceeds `209715200 bytes`.
+The logs for BigchainDB server are rotated when any of the above mentioned file exceeds `209715200 bytes (i.e. approximately 209 MB).`.

 ## Log rotation for Tendermint

-Log rotation for Tendermint is handled by [Monit]( https://www.mmonit.com/monit).
-When we start BigchainDB and Tendermint using [How to Set Up a BigchainDB Network](../simple-deployment-template/network-setup.md) guide.
+In order to set up log rotation of Tendermint, you will need to use the [Monit]( https://www.mmonit.com/monit) scripts provided by us.
+Covered in the [How to Set Up a BigchainDB Network](../simple-deployment-template/network-setup.md) guide.

 ```bash
 $ monit -d 1